raubana/AttackOfTheMimics/readme.txt

   aotm_mall_v1.bsp
 ================================================================================

-The gamemode comes with a map for your enjoyment.
-However, for legal reasons, the map has models and textures that are not packed into it.
-This means that you may have many errors.
-To fix it, you will need to do one of the following:
+The gamemode used to come with a map for your enjoyment.
+However, there were problems with errors.
+Instead, here is the link to the packed version:

-1) Mount Half-Life 2: Episode 2, Left 4 Dead, and Left 4 Dead 2.
-This will fix
-   the problem for ONLY the player who has mounted these.

-2) Delete the map from the addon and download the packed version from the Steam Workshop.
-This will fix the problem for anyone who connects to the server.

    http://steamcommunity.com/sharedfiles/filedetails/?id=1095448769

 If you're running a dedicated server, you can use GMAD to unpack the .bsp from the .gma.
 Shh!